onthegomap/maplibre-contour/README.md

-# maplibre-contour
+# Maplibre-contour

-Maplibre-contour renders contour lines in [Maplibre GL JS](https://github.com/maplibre/maplibre-gl-js) from `raster-dem` sources.
+Maplibre-contour is a plugin to redner contour lines in [Maplibre GL JS](https://github.com/maplibre/maplibre-gl-js) from `raster-dem` sources.
 It registers a vector tile provider using maplibre's `addProtocol` utility that fetches raster-dem tiles, generates contour lines, and returns an encoded vector tile each time a tile is requested.

 [Live example](https://onthegomap.github.io/maplibre-contour) | [Code](./index.html)